kairoje/kuriositycc_back/README.md

 - As an administrator, I can view a list of orders, their status, and order details.
 - As an administrator, I can update the status of orders (e.g., process, ship, deliver).
 - As an administrator, I can process refunds for orders.

+**Hurdles:**
+Configuring security and JWT tokens.
+Connecting all endpoints to the front end.
+Getting all backend tests to pass.